samemon/ClippyQA/README.md

 The question generation happens in two phases: (i) Using Named-Entity recognition (NRE-QG), and (ii) Using constituency parsing (PARSE-QG).
 The questions generated are then weighted and ranked using several criteria.
 The system diagrams for each of the two question generators are as follows:

 ## NRE-QG

+For NRE-QG system, we:
+- Extract main named entity in passage
+- Extract named entities within distance granularity
+- Check relations between main entity and surrounding
+- Convert most accurate relation to questions (Wh- or Binary)

 ![NRE-QG](https://github.com/samemon/ClippyQA/blob/master/images/qg_nre.png?raw=true)

 ## PARSE-QG
+The PARSE-QG system is explained in the diagram below:

 ![PARSE-QG](https://github.com/samemon/ClippyQA/blob/master/images/qg_cp.png?raw=true)